VincentAmante/experiment-1/README.md

 ## Background Colour

 You may change the background colour in `index.html`, where the `<head>` block contains the styling for the background

+## Don't want to add models with this process?

+If you find adding models through the instructions above tedious, you may additionally install the [glTF Tools Extension](https://marketplace.visualstudio.com/items?itemName=cesium.gltf-vscode) for VS Code.

+This one will allow you to preview glTF files much faster by clicking on the file and pressing a button on the top right!